 - Even though, in general, SDCs pick up the same low frequencies as LDCs, they tend to sound slightly less full and slightly more brittle.

-The KM184 has a beautiful frequency response with a gentle roll-off of low frequencies and
+The KM 184 has a beautiful frequency response with a gentle roll-off of low frequencies and a slight boost in the lower brilliance range of high-frequencies.

 This frequency response may not lend itself particularly well to capturing the full character of a drum kit.
-However, if we’re close-miking the kick to capture the low-end frequencies, the KM184 really shine as overheads!
+However, if we're close-miking the kick to capture the low-end frequencies, the KM 184 really shines as overheads!

 These small Neumann mics sound aggressive as mic overheads and are actually my preferred choice when going for that “hard sound.”